OpenAPITools/openapi-generator/samples/client/petstore/go/go-petstore/docs/FakeClassnameTags123API.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiCall123TestSpecialTagsRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiTestClassnameRequest struct via the builder pattern

 Name | Type | Description  | Notes